mbalsamo2/mbalsamo2.github.io/_posts/2018-05-09-hoist_me_on_up.markdown

 // ReferenceError: twist is not defined
 ```

-`const` and `let` fix the issues we have when `var`, so besides always declaring and assigning your variables at the top of their scope, always avoid using `var` whenever possible!
+`const` and `let` fix the issues we have with `var`, so besides always declaring and assigning your variables at the top of their scope, always avoid using `var` whenever possible!